cferreira-centi/STM32-LoRaWAN/Firmware/STM32 LoRaWAN Gateway/README.md

 The STM32 LoRaWAN gateway is configured through AT commands.
 Initial configuration requires the following parametrization:

 - Define gateway MAC Address: AT + MAC = [MAC Address]
-- Define the LoRaWAN server, uplink/downlink UDP port: AT + PKTFWD = [server addres,port_up,port_down]
+- Define LoRaWAN server and uplink/downlink UDP port: AT + PKTFWD = [server addres, port_up, port_down]
 - If necessary change channels (it should be already configured): AT + CH
 - At the end of configuration, reset gateway: AT + RESET
 - If necessary AT + Help to find remaining commands